purpleidea/flabbergast/flabbergast-manual.md

 ![](https://rawgithub.com/apmasell/flabbergast/master/inheritance.svg)

 Templates can be made from scratch or from existing templates.
-Frames can be made from scratch, by instantiating templates, or the fricassée `Select` operations.
+Frames can be made from scratch, by instantiating templates, the fricassée `Select` operations, or the `Append` expression.
 Scalar values can be distilled from frames using the fricassée `Reduce` operation.
 Obviously, scalar values can be manipulated a number of ways not shown in the diagram.

 ### Miscellaneous

 The `Let` expression allows binding a value to a new name.
 For example, `Let a : 3 In a * a`.
 This is a convenient way to eliminate common subexpressions.
 Be advised that the normal short-circuiting rules do not apply: all the values in the expression must be evaluated first.
 Multiple attributes can be bound at once (_e.g._, `Let a : 3, b : 4 In a * a + b * b`).

+The `Append` operators concatenates two frames.
+The attribute names are the same as if a literal list had been used.
+This means that `{ a : 5 } Append [ 6 ]` will produce the same frame as `[ 5, 6 ]`.

 The `From` expression allows importing external content into the program.
 This does two jobs: allows accessing libraries and allows access information for the program being configured.
 The `From` keyword is always followed by a URI.
 The `lib:` URI is  used for the standard library.
 The `file:` URI may also be supported.
 By convention, it is best to do all the importing at the start of a file: